 Teens are extremely fragile at their age and can easily find themselves in a vulnerable emotional state.

-While adults may feel depressed because of lack of support, difficulties in family relationships, or pressure from society, teenagers can easily consider that a good reason to commit suicide.
+While adults may feel depressed because of a lack of support, difficulties in family relationships, or pressure from society, teenagers can easily consider that a good reason to commit suicide.

 That’s why parents need to learn how to detect the most obvious signs of teenage suicidal behavior.
 Teens do not necessarily talk about death if they’ve decided to commit suicide.
 Parents can find it out from indirect hints, such as: